When and where will the Warriors host their NRL semi-final?

 They also 'hosted' finals in 2002 (Week 3), 2003 (Week 2), but were forced to play those games in Australia.

-While the Warriors will want to host at their home of Mt Smart Stadium, the NRL reportedly want the game shifted to Eden Park.
+It was believed at one point that the NRL wanted to use Eden Park, even though the Warriors wanted Mt Smart Stadium.

-That has its own roadblock though, with the venue already booked in to host a hole in one challenge through Qatar Airways with golfers able to tee off from the grandstand and attempt to hit a hole in one to the ground.
+The Eden Park idea - which has double the capacity - ran into its own roadblock though, with the venue already booked in to host a hole in one challenge through Qatar Airways with golfers able to tee off from the grandstand and attempt to hit a hole in one to the ground.

-That event is unlikely to be moved even for a Warriors' home final, meaning the NRL will be forced to play at the 25,000-seat Mt Smart Stadium instead of the nearly double capacity Eden Park.

-Zero Tackle can also confirm neither of the potential venues - Mt Smart Stadium or Eden Park - have at the time of publication made comment or added to their event calendars with the Warriors' home game.